Photo by Gerrie Vernon

 Adventure was calling, in the form of Jeff-and-Rory.
 And so I answered.

 Years later, in high school, a short, platinum blonde would smile at me, and I would smile back.
 “Don’t you remember me?” she would ask.
 “I’m Lisa.”
 And I would be stunned.
-Alas, the magic of first-like would have faded.
+Alas, the magic of first-like fades.

 But my love of girlkind would continue apace.